Git-Push-Gang/chat-jeju/README.md

 > - Not all slides are visible in the render, and the video has been removed due to capacity issues.
 > - [PDF file](resources/chat_jeju_presentation.compressed.pdf)

-## Upstage Global AI Week Hackathon
+## Upstage Global AI Week - AI Hackathon
 ![Global AI Week_Git Push Gang](https://github.com/user-attachments/assets/5226db18-986a-4202-880b-6905b863ed10)